 The spear and sword were not the only bladed hand-weapons used by the Normans.
 The axe, that terrible weapon of the Vikings, was still used by their Norman descendants though it seems to have been more popular among the Saxons.
 If the Bayeux Tapestry is to be believed it could inflict more dire wounds than any other weapon on the battlefield.

 Although spears could be thrown when necessary, the main projectile weapon of the Norman army was the bow and arrow, used for long-range fighting and to keep the enemy from engaging in hand-to-hand combat.
 The Bayeux Tapestry shows Duke William's archer infantry, their quivers either slung over their shoulders or hung from the waist, playing an important part in the battle.
 They appear to be shooting bows somewhat shorter than a six-foot longbow, but there is no evidence to prove whether the Norman bow was short or long for none survives.
 They appear to be drawing their bows not to the ear but to the body only.

 The archers were a very important part of Duke William's army and played perhaps the most decisive part in the battle.
 Certainly, the bow had an enduring place in the Anglo-Norman army.
 After Hastings the bow seems to have been used almost exclusively as an infantry weapon but the Bayeux Tapestry attests to the fact that it could occasionally be used by mounted troops for pursuit of a fleeing enemy.

 Fighting in the 11th century was a hard, uncertain, and very bloody business.
-Men skilled and practised in the use of the weapons described were truly formidable opponents, and however well protected an armoured knight might appear, his armour was not proof against such weapons in skilled hands.
+Men skilled and practiced in the use of the weapons described were truly formidable opponents, and however well protected an armored knight might appear, his armor was not proof against such weapons in skilled hands.
 A well-trained blow would usually main or kill, and often instant death was preferable to a lingering death from a festering wound.